-We will provide our children with rich and varied learning opportunities to develop a positive attitude toward communication and for children to be able to express their emotions and their ideas confidently and articulately.
-We will endeavor to make English interesting and exciting, engaging the children with the joy and wonder of books, providing a real purpose for writing and piquing their imagination and creativity.
+Our intent is to provide our children with rich and varied learning opportunities.
+Our children will be encouraged to express their emotions and ideas confidently and articulately.
+English lessons will be interesting, exciting and engage the children in reading through high quality texts.
+We aim to provide real purposes for writing and develop their imagination and creativity.

 We want all of our children to be capable readers, writers, spellers and speakers, who can transfer their English skills to other curriculum areas and who are prepared for the next phases in their education.